Are you measuring your chemicals using cost per gallon (CPG) or cost per car (CPC)? Which do you think is more effective?

 Measuring Chemicals: Cost Per Car

-Measuring cost per car is a much more effective approach that factors in the performance of the product and the volume used for each car.
+Measuring cost per car is a much more effective approach.
+It factors in the performance of the product and the volume used for each car.
 By understanding the usage volume per car, operators can effectively calculate their chemistry costs.

 For a more in-depth guide to the factors that go into measuring cost per car, click here.